NE (complexity)

-In computational complexity theory, the complexity class NE is the set of decision problems that can be solved by a non-deterministic Turing machine in time O(k^{n}) for some k.
+In computational complexity theory, the complexity class NE is the set of decision problems that can be solved by a non-deterministic Turing machine in time $2^{O(n)}$.
+It is similar to NEXPTIME, the set of decision problems that can be solved by a non-deterministic Turing machine in time $2^{n^O(1)}$.
+By definition, it is contained in NEXPTIME.

-NE, unlike the similar class NEXPTIME, is not closed under polynomial-time many-one reductions.
+NE, unlike NEXPTIME, is not closed under polynomial-time many-one reductions.